Starfish

 International week

 The week before half-term was international week.
-Starfish have enjoyed learning about the country Belgium.
-They particularly enjoyed cooking chocolate shards to share with the rest of the school.
+The children enjoyed learning about the country, Belgium.
+They particularly enjoyed cooking and tasting Belgium waffles and dressing up in the colours of the Belgium flag..

 Belgium is famous for Belgium chocolate, Belgium chocolate and fries with mayonnaise - yummy!

-In maths, we have introduced the children to subitising, an essential maths skill for developing composition of number.
+In maths, we have introduced children to subitising, an essential maths skill for developing composition of numbers.
 The children use their 'fast eyes' to say the amount of objects/dots they see, they don't count and also represent each amount on their fingers.

 Subitising and copying dice patterns.